kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

   - periodic API calls to reconcile state (e.g. periodic fetching state, heartbeats, leader election, etc.)
 -->
+Yes.
+A new API group is introduced which will be used for this feature.

 ###### Will enabling / using this feature result in introducing new API types?